m-Contiguity Distance: Introduction

 In this direction, Macias-Virgós and Mosquera-Lois introduced the notion of \emph{homotopic distance} between continuous maps \cite{MVML}.
 Given two maps with a common domain, the homotopic distance measures the minimal number of subsets covering the domain on which the maps are homotopic.
 This invariant provides a unifying framework encompassing several classical constructions, including LS-category and topological complexity.

 Subsequently, the same authors joint with Oprea introduced the \emph{\(m\)-homotopic distance} \cite{MVMLO}.
 Unlike homotopic distance, the \(m\)-homotopic distance is not a higher-dimensional generalization but rather a family of invariants that \emph{approximate from below} classical homotopical complexity invariants.
 More precisely, \(m\)-homotopic distance yields an increasing sequence of numerical invariants converging to homotopic distance as \(m\to\infty\), and similarly provides lower approximations to LS-category, Schwarz genus, and topological complexity.
 This filtration captures progressively finer homotopical information while remaining more accessible for small values of \(m\).
+In paper \cite{ADDD}, Arora et al. studied continuous settings for $m$-homotopic distance.

 Parallel to these developments in the continuous setting, discrete models of homotopy theory have attracted increasing attention \cite{ABCD,BPV,FTGCMVV,FTMVMV1,FTMVMV2, FTMVV}.
 Within the category of simplicial complexes, homotopies are replaced by the notion of \emph{contiguity} between simplicial maps, a classical combinatorial relation compatible with simplicial approximation.
-Using this framework, Borat, Pamuk and Vergili studied the \emph{contiguity distance} between simplicial maps as a discrete analogue of homotopic distance \cite{BPV} which is first introduced by Macias-Virgos and Mosquera-Lois in \cite{MVML}.
-They established foundational properties of this invariant, including invariance under barycentric subdivision, relations with simplicial Lusternik--Schnirelmann category, and product inequalities.
+Using this framework, Borat, Pamuk and Vergili studied the \emph{contiguity distance} between simplicial maps as a discrete analogue of homotopic distance \cite{BPV}.
+They established foundational properties of this invariant, including its behaviour under barycentric subdivision, relations with simplicial Lusternik--Schnirelmann category, and product inequalities.

 The main objective of this paper is to introduce a discrete approximation framework parallel to that of the \(m\)-homotopic distance.
 Given simplicial maps between simplicial complexes, we define the \emph{\(m\)-contiguity distance}, which provides a sequence of discrete invariants approximating the contiguity distance from below.
 In analogy to the continuous setting, the \(m\)-contiguity distance forms an increasing family of invariants whose limit recovers the classical contiguity distance.